 - If your business is without systems for a day or two, what is the impact?

-- Your older system puts you at increased risk for a system outage with a complicated recovery.
+- Your legacy system puts you at increased risk for a system outage with a complicated recovery process.
 Create a plan for internal collaboration, customer support communications and rapid recovery.

 7. Security Risk